Cast Iron Plant Leaf Splitting: Physical Damage, Not Disease

 - 1

-Assess the damage extent.
-A single split along part of a leaf doesn't require removal — the leaf will continue to photosynthesize normally and the split edges will callous over.
+Assess the damage extent first.
+A single split along part of a leaf doesn't require removal — the leaf continues to photosynthesize normally and the split edges will callous over on their own.
 The aesthetic impact is permanent, but functionally the leaf remains viable.

 - 2

-For leaves with extensive damage (more than 30% of the blade torn, or multiple splits): cut the entire leaf at the base close to the rhizome.
-Leaving a heavily damaged leaf serves minimal functional purpose and can look unsightly in an otherwise presentable plant.
+For leaves with extensive damage — more than about 30% of the blade torn, or multiple splits on the same leaf — cut the entire leaf at the base close to the rhizome.
+A heavily damaged leaf serves little functional purpose and can look unsightly against an otherwise presentable plant.

 - 3

 Identify and remove the source of physical damage.
-Rearrange furniture to provide the leaves at least 12–18 inches of clearance in all directions.
-If the plant is in a high-traffic hallway, consider whether a wider-diameter, shorter-leafed plant would be better suited to the location.
+Rearrange nearby furniture to give the leaves at least 12–18 inches of clearance in all directions.
+If the plant sits in a high-traffic hallway, consider whether a wider, shorter-leafed plant would suit that particular spot better.

 - 4

-For pet-related damage: provide cats with grass alternatives they can chew (cat grass, catnip) as a distraction.
-Placing citrus peels around the base of the plant deters some cats from approaching the leaves.
+For pet-related damage, provide cats with grass alternatives they can chew, such as cat grass or catnip, as a distraction from the Aspidistra.
+Placing citrus peels around the base of the pot deters some cats from approaching the leaves at all.

 Prevention